 Transparency and explainability of AI systems: Transparency is crucial in ordoliberal regulatory policy as it helps to limit the influence of rent-seekers and special interest groups.
-Regarding AI systems, transparency includes (algorithmic) explainability (i.e., “explainable AI”), open-source data and algorithms, open government procurement, the right to information, notification when AI systems make decisions and when humans are interacting with AI and regular reporting.
+Regarding AI systems, transparency includes (algorithmic) explainability (i.e., “explainable AI”), open-source data and algorithms, open government procurement, the right to information, notification when AI systems make decisions and when humans are interacting with AI, and regular reporting.
 The goal is to open “black box algorithms” and to enhance public trust.
 This requires, among others, content clarification, intelligibility or explicability, ethical permissibility of AI systems, and discriminatory non-harm (Waters et al., 2024).
 Besides these forms of (ordoliberal) process and outcome transparency, professional and institutional transparency is also essential.
 Ordoliberals highlight, for example, professional values such as integrity, honesty, neutrality, and impartiality, as well as the fiduciary duties of organizations.
 Equally important are transparent business practices, documentation, and disclosure, e.g., sharing research findings and best practices and publicly disclosing certain information.

 Accountability and responsibility: One of Eucken’s “Constituent Principles” is the liability principle.
 According to this principle, businesses and entrepreneurs must take responsibility for their decisions (this rules out, among others, the socialization of losses).
 Accountability in an AI context refers to the following criteria: verifiability, replicability, evaluation and assessment requirements, creation of oversight bodies, ability to appeal, remedy for automated decisions, legal responsibility, and adoption of regulations (Attard-Frost et al., 2022; Fjeld et al., 2020; Kazim & Koshiyama, 2021; Laux, 2023; Morley et al., 2021; Novelli et al., 2023).
 The public perception of AI practices is critical, and internal and external monitoring of AI business practices is needed to boost consumer confidence and public buy-in.
 Possible instruments might include human rights due diligence, social impact assessments, audits, institutional review boards, ethics hotlines, worker involvement, independent review, and authorities holding AI operators accountable.
 “Accountability by design” (Leslie, 2019) or “ethics-based auditing” (Mökander & Floridi, 2021) are essential.
-The latter should come in three forms – functionality, code, and impact audits.
+The latter should come in three forms: functionality, code, and impact audits.

 Democracy and the rule of law: Böhm and other ordoliberals laid the foundation for a Kantian-inspired, ordoliberal “private law society” (Böhm, 1966).
 Such a society differs from the current “privilege-based feudal society” or plutocracy as it attempts to prevent socio-economic and political privileges and special interests.
 Translating Böhm’s work to AI systems and the digital economy would imply embedding such technologies and markets in democratic societies and rule-of-law governance systems.
 Here, parliamentary and judicial oversight is crucial, as is ensuring participation, inclusion, and public deliberation.
 Given the importance of stakeholder dialogue and engagement processes (similar to Habermas’ discourse ethics), Lütge and colleagues speak of a “community-in-the-loop approach” (Häußermann & Lütge, 2022).